General Guidelines for Submission and Participation

 1 Introduction

-The Berlin International Film Festival (hereafter referred to as the “Berlinale”) is organised by the Kulturveranstaltungen des Bundes in Berlin GmbH (the Federal Organisation for Cultural Events in Berlin).
-The Berlinale is a major public cultural event and a unique place for interaction with a film-loving public.
-With the participation of around 20,000 professional visitors from over 130 countries, including about 3,000 journalists, it is one of the international film industry’s most important events.
+The Berlin International Film Festival (hereafter referred to as the “Berlinale”) is a major public cultural event and a unique place for interaction with a film-loving public.
+With the participation of around 20,000 professional visitors from over 160 countries, including about 3,000 journalists, it is one of the international film industry’s most important events.

 The festival presents official awards.
 Prizes are also awarded by independent juries in the different sections.